InformedChoice/armed-exterminators/content/pasadena-pest-control.md

 ## Why Choose Armed Exterminators?

 ### Local Expertise
-We've been serving Pasadena since day one.
+We've been serving Hollywood and greater Los Angeles since day one.
 We understand:
-- The seasonal pest patterns unique to our area
+- The seasonal pest patterns unique to each microclimate from Beachwood Canyon to the Sunset Strip
-- Which pests are most problematic in different neighborhoods
+- Which pests are most problematic in Spanish-style duplexes, hillside estates, and production spaces
-- How our Mediterranean climate affects pest behavior
+- How marine layer mornings, canyon winds, and busy nightlife change pest behavior block by block
-- The specific challenges of Pasadena's older homes
+- The specific challenges of keeping studios, boutique hotels, and historic homes pest-free without disrupting daily operations

 ### Our Approach
 1. **Thorough Inspection** - We identify pest species, entry points, and contributing factors